supertestnet/nwcjs/README.md

 ## Check a payment's status

+This method will return false if a payment did not succeed yet.
+If the payment did succeed, it will return the invoice preimage.

 If there is an error, consider increasing your delay tolerance from 3 seconds to 5 or so

 ```